JaYkuvadiya17/python/README.md

 **HOW TO INSTALL SELENIUM**

-WRITE THIS IN YOUR IDE'S TERMINAL
+WRITE THIS LINE IN YOUR IDE'S TERMINAL

 **Pip install selenium**

-**YOU CAN DOWNLOAD CHROME DRIVER FROME HERE👇**
+**YOU CAN DOWNLOAD CHROME DRIVER FROM HERE👇**

 https://chromedriver.chromium.org/downloads